-The Bonds are being issued pursuant to Minnesota Session laws - 2019, 1st Special Session, Chapter 6, Article 6, Section 33 and Minnesota Statutes, Chapters 475, as amended, by the City, to finance sales tax projects including reimbursement of expenses related to the Aquatic Center Project.
-The Bonds will be general obligations of the City, for which its full faith, credit and taxing powers are pledged.
+The Bonds are being issued pursuant to Minnesota Statutes, Chapters 429 and 475, as amended, by the City, for the purpose of financing various public improvements within the City.
+The Bonds will be general obligations of the City for which its full faith and credit and taxing powers are pledged.